nickeisenberg/bash_to_python/README.md

 # Notes
 * The current wiki is completely out of data and needs to be updated.
-* There is functionality in `btp.transfer.aws` that allows for sending and receiving to aws S3 buckets.
+* There is functionality in `shwrap.transfer.aws` that allows for sending and receiving to aws S3 buckets.
 These tools have only been tested on Linux.
 They probably would work on Mac but I have not tested.